Center for Engaged Learning and Teaching

 Executive Director, Center for Engaged Learning and Teaching

-Michael Cunningham leads the operation of the University's Center for Engaged Learning and Teaching (CELT) – an initiative that has emerged as part of Tulane’s on-going accreditation by the Southern Association of Colleges and Schools.
+Susann Lusnia leads the operation of the University's Center for Engaged Learning and Teaching (CELT) – an initiative that has emerged as part of Tulane’s on-going accreditation by the Southern Association of Colleges and Schools.
 CELT's mission is to enhance student learning and to pursue the development of engagement-based and experiential curriculums across all University Schools and Centers as well as Newcomb-Tulane College.
-Mike’s academic affiliations are with the Department of Psychology and the program in African & African Diaspora Studies at Tulane.
-He has been on Tulane’s faculty since 1996 and currently holds the academic rank of Professor.

 firstname.lastname@example.org, (504) 314-7692

-Eric Roque is the Budget and Administrative Coordinator at CELT.
-Eric is responsible for managing all budgeting activities and day-to-day programmatic and administrative operations of CELT.
-He is also the program coordinator for the Louisiana Alliance for Minority Paticipation (LAMP), a program aimed at substantially increasing the number and quality of minority students earning baccalaureate degrees in STEM areas at Tulane.
+Eric Roque is responsible for managing all budgeting activities and day-to-day programmatic and administrative operations at CELT.
+He is also the Program Coordinator for the Louis Stokes - Louisiana Alliance for Minority Participation (LS-LAMP) Program at Tulane where he has also worked for the past ten years to substantially increase the number and quality of underrepresented minority students earning baccalaureate degrees in STEM areas at Tulane.
 Eric received his MBA from Tulane University in 2009.

 Senior Executive Secretary